Dechrissen/subregular-learning/README.md

 - [Cody St. Clair (Ling MA 2020)](https://github.com/cody-stclair)
 - Rahul Verma (CS, MS 2018)

-Most recently, this repository is a continuation by Derek Andersen of the work done by Emily Peterson, Cody St. Clair, and Joanne Chau [here](https://github.com/emkp/CSE538_FinalProject).
+Most recently, this repository is a continuation by Derek Andersen of the work done by Peterson, St. Clair, and Chau [here](https://github.com/emkp/CSE538_FinalProject).
 A summary of the results from their work is in `/docs/2020_report.pdf`.
 They themselves forked [Kostyzyn's repo](https://github.com/kkostyszyn/SBFST_2019).
 Kostyzyn inherited the code from Gao, and Verma originated the code base for the project.